rushilma/thesis/2-algorithms.typ

 For our purposes, an _algorithm_ is a function which takes as input an instance $g in RR^N$ and outputs some $x in Sigma_N$.
 This definition can be extended to functions giving outputs on $RR^N$ and rounding to a vertex on the hypercube $Sigma_N$, which we consider in @section_rounding.
-Alternatively, we could consider _randomized algorithms_ via taking as additional input some randomness $omega$ independent of the problem instance.
+Alternatively, we could consider _randomized algorithms_ by taking as additional input some randomness $omega$ independent of the problem instance.
-However, as this extension requires only minor changes, which we describe when relevant, most of our analysis will focus on the deterministic case.
+However, as this extension requires only minor changes, which we describe in @rmk_randomized, most of our analysis will focus on the deterministic case.

-The category of algorithms we consider are specifically _low degree algorithms_.
+The category of algorithms we consider are known as _low degree algorithms_.
 We treat two closely related notions of degree: first is _polynomial degree_, in which we assume our algorithms are given coordinate-wise by polynomials of some bounded degree.
 The second, more general notion is _coordinate degree_, which roughly counts how many coordinates can interact nonlinearly; this can be applied to arbitrary algorithms given by $L^2$ functions.
 While polynomial algorithms are widely known and studied, low coordinate degree algorithms were first introduced in Hopkins' thesis @hopkinsStatisticalInferenceSum2018, and were later used by Brennan et al. @brennanStatisticalQueryAlgorithms2021 and Mossel et al. @koehlerReconstructionTreesLowDegree2022 @huangOptimalLowDegree2025 (although in the latter case, they were shown to be equivalent to polynomial algorithms).